Last update: 26-06-2018 - older versions

 Licences are issued initially to existing FM licence holders, with remaining spectrum available for new entrants.
 Each radio station has the right to use 72 CUs of a multiplex for its programmes.
 The licence period for content providers is 12 years and for network operators is 20 years.

 Heavyweight industry funded marketing campaigns across a variety of media platforms to promote digital radio have been running in Italy since 2013.
-Radio campaigns promote DAB+ digital radio across the 12 main national commercial FM networks (plus several local radio stations).
-National broadcasters do cross promotion of digital radio via www.digitalradio.it.
+Radio campaigns promote DAB+ digital radio across the 13 main national commercial FM networks (plus several local radio stations).
+National broadcasters do cross promotion of digital radio via www.digitalradio.it and daily and periodical press as well as social media channels including facebook, twitter and soundcloud.

-A new marketing campaign has launched in Italy from 23 May for three weeks to help promote digital radio.
-The advert will be broadcast on both national and local commercial radio stations and coordinated marketing activities involve 12 national broadcasters.
-With more than 1,000 commercials the campaign will have a coverage of over 23 million listeners.
+A new marketing campaign launched in Italy from 23 May for three weeks to help promote digital radio.
+The advert was broadcast on both national and local commercial radio stations and coordinated marketing activities involve 12 national broadcasters.
+With more than 1,000 commercials the campaign had coverage of over 23 million listeners.

-A new marketing campain to promote digital radio is running in four phases with four new radio spots - a version voiced by Dj Albertino is running across the main national commercial FM broadcasters and several local radio stations.
-More information is available here.
+A marketing campain to promote digital radio ran in four phases with four new radio spots - a version voiced by Dj Albertino ran across the main national commercial FM broadcasters and several local radio stations.

 In January 2014 DigitalRadio.it ran a national advertising campaign to inform consumers, retailers, car vendors, car dealers and all stakeholders of what digital radio is to make them aware that digital radio is coming.
-The campaign aired on the 10 main national commercial networks (plus several local radio stations) with 6 to 8 passages per day of a common 45 seconds spot (the same spot which was broadcast 1,900 times in August and October 2013) on FM (over 23 million listeners per day).
+The campaign aired on the 10 main national commercial networks (plus several local radio stations) with 6 to 8 passages per day of a common 45 seconds spot.

 Offers and Promotions in the automotive sector